Home / Blog / Tab Groups Disappear Fix

 Can I recover tab groups from a Chrome crash?

 Sometimes.
-Chrome can reopen the same pages after quitting, and Recently Closed may restore a closed window.
-Chrome Help does not guarantee tab group structure recovery after crashes or updates, so use History if only the URLs remain.
+Chrome can reopen the same pages after quitting, and Recently Closed may restore a closed tab or window.
+Chrome Help does not promise that every tab group name, color, and membership will survive every situation, so use History if only the URLs remain.

 How should I protect important tab groups?